-Last, but certainly not least, the City's Open Space Division and City Volunteers contribute greatly to the success of the Stormwater Utility.
+The City's Open Space Division and City volunteers contribute greatly to the success of the Stormwater Utility.
 The preservation of City open space is extremely important not only for stormwater and floodplain management, but also for aesthetics and overall environmental health.
 Open space provides pervious areas, which act as natural buffers for stormwater, helping to reduce the volume of water entering our waterways along with providing water quality.
 Our Open Space Division also provides education and outreach to the residents of Westminster by organizing fantastic events and projects.